If you have a disability or any accessibility requirements, we will help you every step of the way.

 Our seated coaches also have dedicated accessible seating areas.

-To book our accessible rooms contact our Guest Service Centre.
+To book our accessible rooms use the “Start your journey” button to book online or contact our Guest Service Centre.

 Below you can find documents and information regarding accessible travel on our trains.
 For alternative formats, please contact the Guest Service Centre.